TV star Phil Spencer’s parents ‘both killed in car crash on family estate’

 Richard, 89, and mother Anne, 82, were pulled from a vehicle that careered into a river but died later, The Sun reported.

-The river is believed to be on their estate in Littlebourne, near Canterbury, where Phil grew up.
+The river is on their estate in Littlebourne, near Canterbury, where Phil grew up.

+Phil's parents were said to driving on an access road to a local pub for lunch.

+A neighbour told The Sun that the crash happened near a small stone bridge that locals believe to be dangerous.

+Location, Location, Location co-star Kirstie Allsopp said it was a "great source of solace" to Phil that his parents were together when they passed.

-Phil’s co-star Kirstie Allsopp told the paper: “I’ve spoken to Phil and it’s tragic for the Spencer family, but his parents were together and that’s something that is a great source of solace to them all.
+She told the paper: “I’ve spoken to Phil and it’s tragic for the Spencer family, but his parents were together and that’s something that is a great source of solace to them all.

 “The family is very loving and close.
 There are four children, Phil, Robert, Caryn and Helen, and they had eight grandchildren.